leakspin/leakspin.github.io/resume.md

    Stay abroad in Brighton (United Kingdom).

 ### Computer Skills
-Skills on Adobe Photoshop and Adobe Illustrator.
+Skills on Adobe Photoshop, Adobe Illustrator and Adobe Premiere.

 Programming languages:
  * Basic understanding of C, Java and Python.
 Basic knowledge of Symfony, Laravel and Apache.